vscode-neovim/vscode-neovim/README.md

 [Neovim](https://neovim.io/) is a fork of Vim to allow greater extensibility and integration.
 This extension uses a fully embedded Neovim instance, no more half-complete Vim emulation!
-VSCode's native functionality is used for insert mode and editor commands, making the best use of both editors.
+VSCode's native functionality is used for insert mode and VSCode commands, making the best use of both editors.

--   🎉 Almost fully feature-complete Vim integration by utilizing Neovim as a backend.
+-   🎉 Feature-complete Vim integration (except insert-mode and some Nvim UI plugins) by utilizing Nvim as a backend.
--   🔧 Supports custom `init.vim` and many Vim plugins.
+-   🔧 Supports custom `init.lua` and most Nvim plugins.
 -   🥇 First-class and lag-free insert mode, letting VSCode do what it does best.
 -   🤝 Complete integration with VSCode features (lsp/autocompletion/snippets/multi-cursor/etc).